The Significance of Science Education Beyond Scientists' Perceptions

 One of my top examples is from a mother who shared after a speech I gave on science education that her child had a sudden realization about science in school.
 The child exclaimed, “I understand now!
 Science is like spelling; you only have to memorize it, and it doesn’t have any meaning.”

-After devoting more than four decades to crafting cell biology textbooks for college and postgraduate learners, a seasoned researcher shares their experience of persistent revision.
+After devoting more than four decades to crafting cell biology textbooks for college and postgraduate learners together with narrative essay writing service, a seasoned researcher shares their experience of persistent revision.
 The aforementioned examples have left me surprised and disheartened.
 In my opinion, the living cell is the most remarkable thing in the entire universe, functioning as a chemical system made up of a network of self-duplicating catalysts.
 I believe that having students memorize the names of cell parts, like the endoplasmic reticulum, is pointless.
 When I was in school, I didn’t learn most of these names until I was in graduate school and had a better grasp of chemistry.
 Instead, we should teach students about cells by making them realize how complex it is to create a self-replicating system.
 For instance, we could challenge them to engineer a self-replicating robot, a task that has yet to be accomplished by humans.
 What inputs and outputs would such a robot require?

 Students who are finding it difficult to solve this problem can analyze yeast cells that are commonly available for purchase at grocery stores.
 They can investigate how yeast cells fulfill the same three types of needs (materials, energy, instructions) that a robot would require, as well as how they eliminate waste while producing the same desired outcome.